Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

-Since the set $H_{n}$ is recursive, this contradicts the fact that $P$ and $Q$ are recursively inseparable. \end{proof} Theorem \ref{thm:No-Completion-Theorem} allows us to prove that the space of marked groups does not satisfy Moschovakis' condition (B), and thus that Theorem \ref{thm:Moschovakis} cannot be applied to the space of marked groups. \begin{cor} The space of marked group equipped with the numbering $\nu_{WP}$ does not satisfy Moschovakis' condition (B). \end{cor}
+Consider $H$ given by: $n\in H\iff n\in H_{n}.$ Then $P\subseteq H\subseteq Q^{c}$, and $H$ is a computable set.
+This contradicts the fact that $P$ and $Q$ are inseparable. \end{proof} Theorem \ref{thm:No-Completion-Theorem} allows us to prove that the space of marked groups does not satisfy Moschovakis' condition (B), and thus that Theorem \ref{thm:Moschovakis} cannot be applied to the space of marked groups. \begin{cor} The triple $(\mathcal{G}^{+},d,\nu_{WP})$ does not satisfy Moschovakis' condition (B). \end{cor}

 \begin{proof} A RMS $(X,d,\nu)$ satisfies Moschovakis' condition (B) if there exists an algorithm $\mathcal{A}$ that takes as input the description of a $\nu$-semi-decidable set $Y$ and the description of an open ball $B(x,r)$ in $X$, such that those set intersect, and produces a point that belongs to their intersection.